xiaoli-dong/metagenomics_crash_course/fastqc/README.md

 >zcat your_read1.fastq.gz | head -20
 >zcat your_read2.fastq.gz | head -20

-#download the perl script [seqStats.pl](https://github.com/xiaoli-dong/metagenomics_crash_course/tree/master/bin) and using it to generate basic sequence stats
+#using downloaded 'seqStats.pl" to generate basic sequence stats
 #print the script usage message
 >perl seqStats.pl
 #the script can accept compressed or uncompressed fastq or fasta format sequence files as input